ShemiakinYevhen/kata-api-testing-in-java/README.md

 Available cucumber filter tags:
 - @Auth and @NoAuth - based on test requirements for authentication
 - @Positive and @Negative - based on tests' purpose
+- @InvalidID, @NonExistentID and @InvalidData - based on different types of negative tests
 - @GetBookingById and @CreateBooking - based on API feature/endpoint

 ### !IMPORTANT!